Chapter 13: Sakura and the Forgotten Memory

 Sakura didn't dare turn around to see her classmates laughing at her, but she could hear the rest of the class starting to follow Professor Flitwick as she hurried past the first corner to follow Professor Lockhart.
 The time between the classes was a bit short, especially given they would need to get to the Charms classroom afte

 Sakura's head felt weird.
 Not exactly a headache, but certainly not normal.
 It felt kind of like she had bumped her head, but she couldn't remember doing so.
 Maybe as she had had been sleeping?
 She tentatively felt around, but couldn't feel any particularly sore spots.
-She would have visited Madam Pomfrey in the hospital but it had been closed to everything except emergency cases ever since Penelope and Hermione had been found petrified, and she doubted a weird headache would count as one.
+She would have visited Madam Pomfrey in the hospital, but it had been closed to everything except emergency cases ever since Penelope and Hermione had been found petrified, and she doubted a weird headache would count as an emergency case.

 She took the privacy of the bathroom to adjust her clothing before leaving.
 It had gotten a bit rumpled and twisted in a few uncomfortable ways.
 Once she had done so, as well as finished all her business there, she rejoined Professor Lockhart and they both took a brisk walk to Professor Flitwick's classroom.